MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

   function is running, no other Java methods can run : the Java world awaits for the C function to finish.
 As a consequence, if the C function never returns, no Java thread can ever run again.
-Spot any suspect native functions and print every entry/exit to detect faulty code.
+Spot any suspect native functions and trace every entry/exit to detect faulty code.

 Check UI Thread Liveness